bachandi/homebridge-raspberrypi-info/README.md

-"verboseLogging": false // true or false "historySize": 4032 // number of maximum history entries "language": en // set the display language if english is not desired
+"verboseLogging": false // true or false "historySize": 4032 // number of maximum history entries "language": en // set the display language if english is not desired "customCommand": "/path/script.sh" // command to be executed and ouput displayed "customCommandTitle": "My info" // Optional title for the custom command output.
+Only used if the command is specified

 If the hombridge user is in the video group also the throttling status will be displayed.